 Companies and HR recognize that employees can be at home, and the actual work that needed to be done was accomplished.
 Employees have earned the trust of their employers.
 Consequently, HR personnel have learned that they must pivot away from the past’s thinking and methodologies.
 While it may be difficult, they have faced the challenges and succeeded.

 Now, HR must move with the progress made during the pandemic.
 They need to care about employees’ welfare, especially mental health.
 They need to encourage the balance of employees as family caregivers.
+In essence, see the employee experience and the human experience.
 “People have to ask and hold space and ask questions about the human existence, as opposed to the tactical deliverables,” LaToya explained.
 This pivot is powerful and impactful as now the workplace is no longer necessarily a physical place but a situational space.

 An Ode to Self Care